flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

    - Activates dialogue with NPCs
    - Controls transitions to/from dialogue state

-2. **BaseDialogueManager.cs**:
+2. **BaseDialogueManager.cs** (`Assets/Mystery/Myst_Play/Dialogue/LLM/`):
-   - Abstract base class for dialogue management
+   - Abstract base class for dialogue management.
+   - *Note: Does not appear to be attached to any active GameObject in the `SystemsTest` scene.*
-   - Handles LLM character interaction
+   - Handles LLM character interaction.
-   - Manages dialogue flow and callbacks
+   - Manages dialogue flow and callbacks.

-3. **LLMDialogueManager.cs**:
+3. **LLMDialogueManager.cs** (`Assets/Mystery/Myst_Play/Dialogue/LLM/`):
-   - Implements concrete dialogue UI interface
+   - Implements concrete dialogue UI interface, inheriting from `BaseDialogueManager`.
+   - *Note: Does not appear to be attached to any active GameObject in the `SystemsTest` scene.*
-   - Handles player input and response display
+   - Handles player input and response display.
-   - Controls dialogue UI state
+   - Controls dialogue UI state.